-Kevin R. Schou, BCO, BADO, is also an anaplastologist, which means that he is able to provide facial prosthetics to individuals who have the need for a prosthetic due to disease or injury.
+Kevin R. Schou, BCO, FIAO, is also an anaplastologist, which means that he can provide facial prostheses to individuals who need a prosthesis due to disease or injury.

-The Process of fabricating a facial prosthesis is very similar to that of fabricating an ocular prosthetic.
+The process of fabricating a facial prosthesis is very similar to that of creating an ocular prosthesis.

-On the first day, a mold is taken of the area where the prosthetic will be going, to ensure that the fit will work properly.
-After the mold is taken, a model of the anatomical parts will be sculpted out of clay and wax, and will serve as a guide for the silicone model.
-The silicone is then matched to the patient's skin tone, and applied to what will become the final prosthesis.
-The silicone then must process with the color on it over night.
+On the first day, Kevin takes a mold of the area where the prosthesis will be.
+After taking the mold, a model of the necessary anatomical parts will be sculpted out of clay and wax to serve as a guide for the silicone prosthesis.
+The silicone is then matched to the patient's skin tone and applied to what will become the final prosthesis.
+The silicone then must process with the color on it overnight.

-On the second day, the extrinsic coloring is added to the silicone, as well as the texturing to the silicone that will give it a lifelike skin appearance.
+On the second day, the extrinsic coloring and texture are added to the silicone to give it a lifelike skin appearance.
 The final fitting is then done, along with the placement of the prosthesis.

 Interested in learning more?
 Select a link below!